emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

   Returns the most recently received ``deviceorientation`` event state.

-  Note that for this function call to succeed, :c:func:`emscripten_set_deviceorientation_callback` must have first been called with an :c:data:`EMSCRIPTEN_EVENT_DEVICEORIENTATION` event and a non-zero callback function pointer to enable the ``deviceorientation`` state capture.
+  Note that for this function call to succeed, :c:func:`emscripten_set_deviceorientation_callback` must have first been called with a non-zero callback function pointer to enable the ``deviceorientation`` state capture.

   :param orientationState: The most recently received ``deviceorientation`` event state.
   :type orientationState: EmscriptenDeviceOrientationEvent*